-Founded in 1887, Pratt Institute is home to 4,600 students enrolled in 48 degree programs and a variety of Certificate and Minor programs across five schools including the School of Architecture, the School of Art, the School of Design, the School of Liberal Arts and Sciences, and the School of Information and Library Sciences.
+Pratt Institute was founded in 1887.
+The school is home to 4,600 students enrolled in 48 degree programs and a variety of Certificate and Minor programs across five schools.
+They include the School of Architecture, the School of Art, the School of Design, the School of Liberal Arts and Sciences, and the School of Information and Library Sciences.
 Pratt Institute also houses and The Center for Continuing and Professional Studies.
-Programs for aspiring fashion designers are offered through the School of Design and the School of Art - Department of Fine Art.
+Programs for aspiring fashion designers are offered through the School of Design and the School of Art – Department of Fine Art.

 The School of Design offers a BFA in Fashion Design and the School of Art offers a BFA in Fine Art with an Emphasis in Jewelry.
 Specialized BFA/Jewelry classes include History of Jewelry, Stone Setting, Wax Working and Casting, Raising and Forging, Chasing and Repoussé, Color on Metal, Design and Rendering, and CAD.
 Fashion Design students have the opportunity to participate in “annual design competitions sponsored by the CFDA and YMA FSF and competitions sponsored by companies such as Cotton Incorporated and Supima Cotton.”

 Other program highlights include participation in the annual Pratt Institute Fashion Show, access to coveted internship opportunities with major designers such as Rag & Bone, Ralph Lauren, and Donna Karan, and study abroad and international exchange programs in mora than a dozen locations including London, Milan, Florence, Copenhagen, and Tokyo.